Non-Markovian maximal couplings and a vertical reflection principle on a class of sub-Riemannian manifolds: Introduction

 which implies the vertical gradient estimate

 \item If $M$ is $\operatorname{SL}(2)$ or $\operatorname{SU}(2)$, then, for some positive constants $C$, $c$, and $T_0$, which do not depend on $a$, such that

 \end{itemize} \end{THM}

 For the Heisenbergs groups and $\widetilde{\operatorname{SL}(2)}$, these results are optimal.
-For the 3-dimensional Heisenberg group, the coupling of \cite{BGM} already gives the correct asymptotic decay rate of $\frac{c}{\sqrt{t}}$.
-In our case, the bound above follows from an exact expression for the 3-dimensional Heisenberg group,
+For the 3-dimensional Heisenberg group, while the coupling of \cite{BGM} already gives the correct asymptotic decay rate of $\frac{c}{\sqrt{t}}$, in our case, the bound above follows from an exact expression in the 3-dimensional Heisenberg group,

 which we derive using the reflection principle; see \eqref{Eqn:HExact} and Theorem \ref{THM:HLimit}.
-We also note that vertical gradient bounds for the heat semigroup are stronger than horizontal gradient bounds (for points where they apply, namely, points on the same vertical fiber), since for small $a$, the sub-Riemannian distance between $q$ and $\tilde{q}$ is comparable to $\sqrt{a}$.
+We also note that vertical gradient bounds for the heat semigroup generally give better control over the change in $P_t f$ along vertical fibers than horizontal gradient bounds do.
+In particular, considering the 3-dimensional Heisenberg group, integrating along the vertical fiber gives

+On the other hand, for small $z$, the sub-Riemannian distance between $(0,0,0)$ and $(0,0,z)$ is comparable to $\sqrt{z}$, so integrating the horizontal gradient bound from Theorem \ref{THM:HorSum} below, again for the 3-dimensional Heisenberg group, along a minimal geodesic gives $\lab P_tf(0,0,0)-P_tf(0,0,z)\rab \leq C\frac{\sqrt{z}}{\sqrt{t}}\|f\|_{\infty}$ for some constant $C>0$.
+And this is weaker for small $z$ or large $t$ than what we just got from the vertical gradient bound.
+(Indeed, because $Z=XY-YX$, a vertical gradient is in a sense more akin to a second-order gradient.)

 For the other two cases, $\operatorname{SL}(2)$ and $\operatorname{SU}(2)$, obviously, one would like to gain sufficient understanding of $B_t$ and $\sigma_a$ to compute the sharp value of the exponent in the above asymptotic bound for $\Prob\lp \sigma_a> t\rp$.
 We don't consider the spatial dependence in these cases (meaning the dependence on $a$).
 But we conjecture that the sharp bound in time will also be linear in $a$, so that one obtains a vertical gradient estimate with exponential decay of the vertical gradient, analogous to the other cases.
 These are also the two cases considered in \cite{Benefice2023b}, where it is shown that the vertical couplings introduced there have a coupling time that decays like $C_qe^{-ct} \dist_{\sR}(p,p')^{2q}$ for any $q\in (0,1)$, with $C_q$ a constant depending on $q$, $c$ an unknown positive constant, and where $d_{\sR}(p,p')$ is the sub-Riemannian distance between the starting point $p$ and $p'$, taken to be on the same vertical fiber.
 To get linear dependence in $a$ (in our notation) and thus a vertical gradient bound, one would need this with $q=1$.